-- Board directors and affiliate board directors - State/affiliate junior development coordinators and volunteers - Coaches and officials working with children - Team managers, officials, and chaperones travelling with children - Technical officials, referees, marshals - Member Protection Information Officers - First Aid Officers - Any other people who are involved in junior events or whose duties bring them into contact with children
+- board directors and affiliate board directors - state/affiliate junior development coordinators and volunteers - coaches and officials working with children or vulnerable people - state team officials, managers and chaperones travelling with children or vulnerable people - technical officials, marshals and referees - volunteers working at events including junior development camps - member protection information officers and first aid officers - race directors conducting junior events - any other people who are involved in junior events or whose duties bring them into contact with children, including parent help in sporting activities where the parents are designated officials.

-A sport and recreation organisation or employer may also require other people to have a Registration.
+A sport and recreation organisation or employer may also require other people to have a registration.